Nicola L. Hein (*1988 in Düsseldorf) is a guitarist, composer, philosopher and soundartist.

 12/2016 – 04/2017 New York residence-stipend, ministry of culture and science NRW

-Concerts led him to: France, Switzerland, Norway, Sweden, Denmark, UK, USA, Singapore, Hong Kong, Tanzania, Hungary, Czech Republic, Austria, Spain, Portugal, Japan, Taiwan, Netherlands, Belgium, Luxembourg, Poland, Italy, Malaysia, South Korea etc.
+Concerts led him to: France, Switzerland, Norway, Sweden, Denmark, UK, USA, Singapore, Hong Kong, Tanzania, Hungary, Czech Republic, Austria, Spain, Portugal, Japan, Taiwan, Netherlands, Belgium, Luxembourg, Poland, Italy, Malaysia, South Korea, India, Colombia, Argentina etc.

-He has worked with: Evan Parker, Phil Minton, John Russell, Paul Lytton, Nate Wooley, Miya Masaoka, Thomas Heberer, Frank Gratkwoski, Michael Vorfeld, Rudi Mahall, Tobias Delius, Liz Allbee, Christian Lillinger, Ute Wassermann, John Butcher, Burkhard Beins, Axel Dörner, Ignaz Schick, Jan Roder, Mazen Kerbaj, Thomas Lehn, Wilbert de Joode, Christian Weber, Steve Heater, Mia Zabelka, Han Bennink, Tristan Honsinger, Anne La Berge, Robert van Heumen, Jim Denley, Mike Majkowski, Fred Lonberg-Holm, Michael Thieke, Sofia Jernberg, Audrey Chen, Peter Jacquemyn, Carl Ludwig Hübsch, Robert Landfermann, Jon Rose, Sebastian Gramss, Alfred Zimmerlin, Mette Rasmussen, Chris Corsano, Xavier Charles, Kaja Draksler, Birgit Ulherr, Hans Tammen, Tiziana Bertoncini, Rachel Musson, Harald Kimmig, Richard Scott, Matthias Müller, Christian Marien, Korhan Erel etc.
+He has worked with: Evan Parker, Phil Minton, John Russell, Paul Lytton, Nate Wooley, Miya Masaoka, Thomas Heberer, Frank Gratkwoski, Michael Vorfeld, Rudi Mahall, Tobias Delius, Liz Allbee, Christian Lillinger, Adam Pultz Melbye, Ute Wassermann, John Butcher, Burkhard Beins, Axel Dorner, Ignaz Schick, Jan Roder, Mazen Kerbaj, Thomas Lehn, Wilbert de Joode, Matthias Muche, Etienne Nillesen, Viola Yip, Ada Rave, Christian Weber, Steve Heater, Mia Zabelka, Han Bennink, Tristan Honsinger, Anne La Berge, Robert van Heumen, Jim Denley, Mike Majkowski, Fred Lonberg-Holm, Michael Thieke, Sofia Jernberg, Audrey Chen, Peter Jacquemyn, Carl Ludwig Hubsch, Robert Landfermann, Jon Rose, Sebastian Gramss, Alfred Zimmerlin, Mette Rasmussen, Chris Corsano, Xavier Charles, Kaja Draksler, Birgit Ulherr, Hans Tammen, Tiziana Bertoncini, Rachel Musson, Harald Kimmig, Richard Scott, Matthias Muller, Christian Marien etc.